 If you have lodged an offshore partner visa with strong supporting evidence, you may subsequently apply for a visitor visa in order to visit your partner in Australia while your partner visa is being processed.
 This is especially the case if there is a special occasion, you and your partner have lived together for a significant period of time.

 Lodging an onshore partner visa means that you will need to be onshore at the time of your visa's decision.
 When you lodge an onshore partner visa while on a substantive visa (such as a student or working holiday visa), you will be given a bridging visa A at the time of lodgement.
 If you have lodged an onshore partner visa and an urgent need arises for you to visit family outside of Australia (such as in the case of illness), you will need to organise an appropriate visa to return to Australia prior to departing.
 In the situation where you are holding a bridging visa A as described above, you will need to organise a bridging visa B which includes a travel facility prior to departing.
 We strongly recommend against departing without arranging for a means to return to Australia beforehand.

 As a visitor to Australia, you may also be eligible for the following visitor visas, dependent on which country you are applying from.
 We will be discussing these visas in detail in a blog article coming up shortly.

 - subclass 601 Electronic Travel Authority

 Thinking of applying for a visitor visa and not sure which one is most suited for your next visit to Australia?
-Book a Qualifying Session with our principal registered migration agent today for an in-depth discussion on your options.
+Book a Preliminary Visa Assessment with our principal registered migration agent today for an in-depth discussion on your options.

 Novel coronavirus (Covid-19 ) and your visitor visa